wtistang/2024-TechXchange-Labs/1597-WebSphere_Automation/README.md

     ![Graphical user interface, text, application, email Description automatically generated](./lab2-media/media/image58.png)

-6. Set the `Time Range` to `Last 5 minutes` and click `Live` to see the current state
+6. Set the **Time Range** to **Last 5 minutes** and click **Live** to see the current state.

     ![](./lab2-media/media/4310-set-live-5min.png)

-7. From the Terminal window, run the provided script which will run a sample memory leak application in WebSphere.
+7. From the terminal window, run the provided script which will run a sample memory leak application in WebSphere.
 Instana will immediately show the significant increase in JVM heap usage, which will create an application memory leak event.

         /home/ibmuser/WAS-Automation-LabFiles/techxchange/lab2-MemoryLeak/klp-curl_MLAPP_add_was.sh